 Siena is one of Tuscany’s top hill towns and with about 4 miles of medieval walls enclosing the historic center, it’s one of the largest.
 Siena is best known for its large fan-shaped main square, Piazza del Campo, and the summer palio horse race that’s run in the square.
 Many of the monuments date from the late 13th to 14th centuries when it was one of Europe’s wealthiest cities.

 Plan Your Visit to Siena

-About 40 miles south of Florence, Siena can be reached by regional train from Florence.
+About 40 miles south of Florence, Siena can be reached by regional train from Florence or Chiusi.
 Like many hill towns the station is below and connected to town by bus.
 If you’re driving, park outside the historic center as traffic is limited.
 Although you can visit as a day trip from Florence, we recommend spending a night or two.